 Some test text!

-PDF documents have their own coordinate system, which differs from Android's coordinate system.
+PDF document has its own coordinate system, which differs from Android's view coordinate system.
 When you ask for the position of an annotation in a PDF document using the PDFTron API, the position is given in PDF page coordinates instead of Android screen coordinates.
 To illustrate this, here is a screen capture of an annotation and a table of its coordinates as PDF page coordinates, screen coordinates, and scrolling coordinates:

 |PDF page coordinates||62.8||165.3||538.4||415.5|

-A page may have a rotation or translation associated with it.
-In this case, the coordinate (0, 0) may no longer correspond to the bottom left corner of the page relative to the viewer.
+A PDF page may have a rotation associated with it.
+In this case, the coordinate (0, 0) may no longer correspond to the bottom left corner of the page.

-For example, here is the same page as above, but rotated 90 degrees clockwise.
-Notice how the coordinates of the points in the rotated page have all stayed the same in relation to each other, but the coordinate (0, 0) is now at the top left corner of the viewport.
+For example, here is the same page shown as above, but rotated 90 degrees clockwise.
+Notice how the coordinate (0, 0) is now at the top left corner of the viewport.

 In Android views and in the